dslewicki/PacManRobotSimul/Updates.md

 02/18/2017
 THON has started and I'm busy doing infinite amounts of work, like adding a buglist and moving some chunks of code like making a new look() function from the code in main.cpp to the Map.cpp.
+03/19/2017
+-the code for the actual robot needs to be finished in two weeks, so this probably won't be worked on.

 03/11/2017
 -actually decided to use basic oop to streamline code -starting work on multiple ghost movement